South African government sells majority stake in airline SAA to consortium

 ($1 = 13.5379 rand)

-Reporting by Nqobile Dludla; writing by Emma Rumney; editing by Jason Neely, Kirsten Donovan
+Additional reporting by Joe Bavier; writing by Emma Rumney; editing by Jason Neely, Kirsten Donovan and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.